blepping/comfyui_overly_complicated_sampling/README.md

 * `trapezoidal`: CFG++ enabled.
 * `trapezoidal_cycle`: CFG++ enabled.
 See parameters: `cycle_pct`
 * `ttm_jvp`: TTM is a weird sampler.
 If you're using model caching you must make sure the entries TTM uses are populated first (by having it run before any other samplers that call the model multiple times).
 It may also not work with some other model patches and upscale methods.
 See parameters: `alternate_phi_2_calc`

+`deis`, `ipndm*` samplers do have CFG++ enabled but it does not seem to work well.
+They also do not seem to work well with ancestralness, I recommend `eta: 0.25` or disable it completely.

 **ODE Solvers** (`tde`, `tode`):